redthing1/moonjs/README.md

 - Fragments: `<>…</>` flatten into children.
 - Object literals: attribute values like `style={color: "red"}` stay object literals.
 - Children normalization: `{expr}` inside children can be a string/number, a node, or an array of nodes; everything is flattened via `Moon.view.normalizeChildren` so arrays from `map` render as expected and falsy values disappear.
+- Styles: style objects accept hyphenated keys (`{"background-color": "#000"}` is normalized to `backgroundColor`) and camelCase keys.
+- Refs: pass `ref={fnOrRefObj}` to get the underlying element in the browser bundle.
+- Dev warnings: missing-key mixed siblings and unknown DOM props warn in development builds to catch JSX mistakes early.

 ### Minimal examples